- Search The Registry

 *Albertina Walker was born on this date in 1929.
 She was a Black gospel singer, songwriter, actress, and humanitarian.

-She began singing in the youth choir at the West Point Baptist Church at an early age, and joined several Gospel groups including Pete Williams Singers, The Willie Webb Singers and the Robert Anderson Singers.
-She was greatly influenced by her friend and confidante Mahalia Jackson, who took Walker on the road with her as a teenager.
+She began singing early in the West Point Baptist Church youth choir and joined several Gospel groups, including Pete Williams Singers, The Willie Webb Singers, and the Robert Anderson Singers.
+She was greatly influenced by her friend and confidante, Mahalia Jackson, who took Walker on the road with her as a teenager.
 "Mahalia used to kid me.
-She'd say, 'Girl, you need to go sing by yourself,'" recalled Walker in a 2010 Washington Post interview.
+She'd say, 'Girl, you need to sing by yourself,'" recalled Walker in a 2010 Washington Post interview.

-In the early 1950s Walker founded her own Gospel music group The Caravans, enlisting fellow singers from The Robert Anderson Singers (Ora Lee Hopkins, Elyse Yancey and Nellie Grace Daniels).
+In the early 1950s, Walker founded her Gospel music group, The Caravans, enlisting fellow singers from The Robert Anderson Singers (Ora Lee Hopkins, Elyse Yancey, and Nellie Grace Daniels).
 The Caravans' membership has included: James Cleveland, Bessie Griffin, Shirley Caesar, Dorothy Norwood, Inez Andrews, Loleatta Holloway, John McNeil, Cassietta George, and Delores Washington.
-Her discovery of these artists resulted in the nickname "Star Maker".
-Walker retired The Caravans in the late 1960s, performing as a solo artist.
+Her discovery of these artists resulted in the nickname "Star Maker."
+Walker retired from The Caravans in the late 1960s, performing as a solo artist.
 Walker was popularly referred to as the "Queen of Gospel Music" for her outstanding achievements within the genre after the death of Mahalia Jackson in 1972.

-In the mid-1970s, Walker signed with Savoy Records then Benson Records, Word Records, A&M Records, and other record companies, recording a series of solo projects, many of them with big church choirs including The Evangelical Choir, The Cathedral of Love Choir, The Metro Mass choir, and her own church choir, The West Point Choir.
-Albertina recorded her first solo project Put a Little Love in Your Heart in 1975.
+In the mid-1970s, Walker signed with Savoy Records.
+Benson Records, Word Records, A&M Records, and other record companies, recording a series of solo projects, many of them with big church choirs, including The Evangelical Choir, The Cathedral of Love Choir, The Metro Mass choir, and her church choir, The West Point Choir.
+Albertina recorded her first solo project, Put a Little Love in Your Heart, in 1975.
 She also recorded several projects together with Reverend James Cleveland.
-To date, she has recorded over 60 albums, including gold selling hits "Please Be Patient With Me", "I Can Go to God in Prayer", "The Best Is Yet to Come", "Impossible Dream", and "Joy Will Come".
+To date, she has recorded over 60 albums, including gold-selling hits "Please Be Patient With Me," "I Can Go to God in Prayer," "The Best Is Yet to Come," "Impossible Dream," and "Joy Will Come."

-Walker sang for American presidents George W. Bush and Bill Clinton, and South Africa's president, Nelson Mandela.
-In 1995, Walker joined Thelma Houston, CeCe Peniston, Phoebe Snow and Lois Walden to record a gospel album in common, Good News in Hard Times, as the quintet called The Sisters of Glory.
-Walker recorded a reunion album with her group The Caravans entitled Paved the Way, which was released by Malaco Records on September 5, 2006.
-The album was dubbed by Billboard magazine as one of the most memorable releases that year, remaining in the top forty for sixteen weeks, nominated for a Grammy, Dove, Soul Train Music Award and two Stellar Awards.
+Walker sang for American presidents George W. Bush and Bill Clinton and South Africa's president, Nelson Mandela.
+In 1995, Walker joined Thelma Houston, CeCe Peniston, Phoebe Snow, and Lois Walden to record a gospel album in common, Good News in Hard Times, as the quintet called The Sisters of Glory.
+Walker recorded a reunion album with her group, The Caravans, entitled Paved the Way, released by Malaco Records on September 5, 2006.
+The album was dubbed by Billboard magazine as one of the most memorable releases that year, remaining in the top forty for sixteen weeks, and nominated for a Grammy, Dove, Soul Train Music Award, and two Stellar Awards.